 Interviews will take place remotely on Wednesday 9 February to Friday 11 February 2022

 Funding and Eligibility

 The studentships are funded by a STFC Doctoral Training Partnership and the OU for 3 years, with a possibility of an extension to 3.5 years.
 They attract a stipend of £15,609 per year directly payable to the student, and cover the University fees.
-The advertised studentships are open only to UK citizens or permanent residents due to the funding criteria.
+In 2022, we expect to award at least 5 studentships across the advertised projects.

 We normally require that the candidates have at least a 2:1 at UK BSc or MSc level, but some projects may differ – please check the project description you are interested in.

 Advice and Guidance